The Butterfly Effect (Bulk)

 What if it were possible to dramatically increase the productivity of your business and alter your personal relationships simply by giving a book to your employees and friends?
 It will happen with The Butterfly Effect . . . not by encouragement (which is temporary), but because of the PROOF contained in this small book about how much each of them matters!

 In 1963, Edward Lorenz made a presentation to the New York Academy of Sciences and was literally laughed out of the room.
 His theory, called The Butterfly Effect, stated that a butterfly could flap its wings and set air molecules in motion that in turn would move other air molecules — which would then move additional air molecules — eventually becoming able to influence weather patterns on the other side of the planet.
 For years this theory remained an interesting myth.
 In the mid 1990s, however, physics professors from several universities, working in tandem, proved that the butterfly effect was accurate, viable, and worked every time.
-It has since been accorded the status of a law and is now known in scientific circles as the technical notion of sensitive dependence on initial conditions.
+It has since been accorded the status of a law and is now known in scientific circles as The Law of Sensitive Dependance Upon Initial Conditions.

 Take Joshua Chamberlain, a schoolteacher from Maine who made one move 150 years ago that positively impacted an entire nation.
 By charging the enemy without ammunition — and defeating them — he set off a butterfly effect that lasts to this day.